STBrian/pyBjson/README.md

     6 - Objeto           (JSON Object)

 Un conjunto de 4 bytes antes del inicio de la región de textos indica la longitud de caracteres de la región.
-** 4-bytes before the number starts holds data, such as the length of the text, among other things such as defining how the data is structured in the region.
+** 4-bytes before the number starts holds data, such as the length of the text.
+** Among other things such as defining how the data is structured in the region.

 Ejemplo (Example):
     Entero (32-Bit Integer):